Style Matters: What to Wear for Family Photos

 🎯 My Philosophy: Be You

-I’m a natural family photographer based in London, and I specialise in relaxed, real-life photography—outdoors or in your home.
+I’m a natural family photographer based in London, specializing in relaxed, real-life photography outdoors or in your home.
 My style isn’t about stiff poses or curated wardrobes.
 It’s about capturing connection, emotion, and the moments that make your family your family.

-Most of the families I photograph show up in casual clothes—what they actually wear day-to-day—and honestly, that’s what I prefer.
-I don’t send out catalogues of style guides or colour-coordinating checklists.
+Most of the families I photograph show up in what they actually wear day-to-day—casual clothes.
+Honestly, that's what I prefer.
+I don’t send out catalogs of style guides or color-coordinating checklists.
 There’s no pressure to be anyone other than yourselves.

-If your child loves wearing a floaty flowery dress, that’s perfect.
-If they’re more into shorts and a hoodie, great.
-The goal is to feel comfortable, and for your photos to reflect real life—not a curated version.
+If your child loves wearing a floaty, flowery dress, that’s perfect.
+If they prefer shorts and a hoodie, great!
+The goal is to feel comfortable and have your photos reflect real life—not a curated version.

 👕 A Few Practical Tips